shankarNalawade/first_demo/README.md

 Hi ,
-I am shankar i have a experience in javascript angular js.
+I am shankar i have an experience in javascript angular js.

 Waiting for New Invention.